Knowing your real return is important, because it represents how much better off you are after you factor in the eroding effects of inflation.

 So, for that reason, something I like to keep an eye on is my own personal inflation rate.
 I then use that value when calculating real returns.

 Many of us avoid making financial decisions because we worry that we can’t do the maths.
 Luckily, there are only a few formulas you need to understand to make a good financial choices.
-This series of articles is dedicated to helping you understand how to do the calculations for yourself.
+This series is dedicated to helping you understand how to do the calculations for yourself.
 Once you grasp these simple formulas, you can make better financial choices on the fly.
 This week’s post was written by the original Mr. Wealthy Maths, Stealthy Wealth.
 To read more of his excellent content, click here.